 Physios are able to help with a wide range of ailments and physical problems.
 There are four main areas that they work on: musculoskeletal, neuromuscular, cardiovascular, respiratory.
 Musculoskeletal refers to the bones, joints and soft tissue in the body.
 Neuromuscular is the brain and the nervous system, cardiovascular is the heart and blood circulation, and respiratory refers to any part of the body which are used to help you to breathe, such as the windpipe and lungs.
-Some physio clinics in Kallang are able to help in these areas:
+Some physio clinics in Everton Park are able to help in these areas:

 • Mental health